allegheny-college-cmpsc-105-spring-2024/resto-Faarisc/_explorations/analytics.md

 forecasting demand, they can streamline inventory ordering processes and avoid overstocking perishable items.

+Lastly, using google anaytics gives us an insight into how the companys customers work, and what their preferences are.
+We can analyse customer data, such as: demographics, ordering habits, and feedback, can provide valuable insights into customer preferences and behavior.
+By understanding their target audience better, restaurant owners can tailor marketing strategies, menu offerings, and dining experiences to meet the needs and expectations of their customers.

 #### Example of a google analytics plot: